Writing Your Grief

 - Engage deeply, and creatively, with your grief

-- Make new, and lasting, connections with our family of grievers and writers
+- In LIVE sessions, make new, and lasting, connections with our family of grievers and writers

-- Gain access to the wider WYG alumni community for support and special events
+- In LIVE sessions, gain access to the wider WYG alumni community for support and special events

-- While writing with a community can be therapeutic, the course itself is not therapy, and should not be considered such.
-Facilitators do not provide advice or therapy.
+- While writing can be therapeutic, the course itself is not therapy, and should not be considered such.

-- There is no requirement to write, share, or connect with others, but as with all things, you’ll get more out of the course the more you participate.
+- There is no requirement to write, but as with all things, you’ll get more out of the course the more you participate.